UVADS/DS-4002/README.md

 # Polices and Logistics
 tbd: this comes from my school, we are workin on a  new plan to build continuity across our curriculum, stay tuned. n.b. the JEDI parts are above the fold, all the rest at the end

+Acknowledgements: Vision and Values coursety of USA Rugby